Assistive Service Robotics and the Future of Inclusive Employment: A U.S.-Japan Partnership

 Description

-This collaboration between the University of Minnesota’s Institute on Community Integration, the University of Wisconsin - River Falls, the University of Tokyo, and OryLab, Inc. is focused on exploring how assistive service robots can be used to enhance the community inclusion and employment of people with disabilities in Japan and the U.S. The three collaborating universities have extensive experience and expertise working with people with a wide variety of disabilities in the areas of inclusion, self-determination, customized and supported employment, and assistive technology.
-OryLab, Inc. has developed innovative assistive service robots (OriHime) that have, thus far, been primarily used with people with physical disabilities.
-This technology, however, has the potential to be used with people with other types of disabilities (e.g., intellectual disabilities) to provide on-the-job supports in employment settings.
-This U.S.-Japanese partnership offers a synergy of knowledge and understanding of person-centered practices, customized and supported employment, and self-determination in support of people with disabilities living the self-determined lives they desire with the advances in OriHime technology.
+This collaboration between the University of Minnesota’s Institute on Community Integration, the University of Wisconsin - River Falls, the University of Tokyo, and OryLab, Inc. explored how assistive service robots can enhance the community inclusion and employment of people with disabilities in Japan and the U.S. The three collaborating universities have extensive experience and expertise working with people with a wide variety of disabilities in the areas of inclusion, self-determination, customized and supported employment, and assistive technology.
+OryLab, Inc. has developed innovative assistive service robots (OriHime) that have mainly been used with people with physical disabilities.
+However, this technology could be used with people with other types of disabilities (e.g., intellectual disabilities) to provide on-the-job supports in employment settings.
+This U.S.-Japanese partnership was a synergy of knowledge and understanding of person-centered practices, customized and supported employment, and self-determination in support of people with disabilities living the lives they choose with the advances in OriHime technology.

 - Contact